fsalamah/Parabank-API-Automation-Sample/README.md

 - Test Lifecycle Hooks logging
 - Logging (Log4J)
 - Retry failed test cases
-- Run as a Docker Service with [Allure Docker Service](https://github.com/fescobar/allure-docker-service)
+- Run as a Docker Service to execute the test and view the reports with [Allure Docker Service](https://github.com/fescobar/allure-docker-service)

 ## Getting Started - Docker Service (Option 1)
 1- Clone or Download the Project